qlik-oss/corectl/README.md

 To simply the usage of `corectl` the basic details for connecting to an engine instance and which apps or objects to interact with can be configured in a configuration file.
 We have added an example configuration file to this repo [here](./examples/corect.yml).

 `corectl` will automatically check for a `corectl.yml | corectl.yaml` file in your current directory.
-It is also possible to specify a configuration file using the `--config` or `-c` flag.

 Example configuration:
 ```yaml